LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/README.md

-# File Rename Propagation Test
+# File Rename and Deletion Propagation Test

-This directory contains test files for verifying that file renames are properly propagated to `loader.lgt` and `tester.lgt` files.
+This directory contains test files for verifying that file renames and deletions are properly propagated to `loader.lgt` and `tester.lgt` files.

 ## Test Files